Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

     public int Health = 42;

     void OnChangeHealth(int newHealth){
-        Health = newHealth; //This is no longer necessary in MLAPI.
+        Health = newHealth; //This is no longer necessary in Netcode.
         Debug.Log($"My new health is {newHealth}.");
     }
 }